harmoneer/focus-garden/blog/second.md

 ## 🌻 Current Progress: Prototype Complete

 Since Devlog #1, we've implemented nearly all planned features, transforming Focus Garden from a concept into a working TUI app.
+The app is built in Rust using:

+- **ratatui** for core TUI widgets (BarChart, List, Scrollbar, etc.)
+- **tui-big-text** for large timer and streak displays
+- **tui-piechart** for pie chart visualizations
+- **crossterm** for terminal backend and input handling
+- **serde / JSON** for data persistence

 Here's what's been built:

 ### ⏳ Timer Tab — Fully Functional with Auto-Run
-- **Big Timer Display**: Using `tui-big-text` for large, readable digits
+- **Big Timer Display**: Using the `tui-big-text` crate for large, readable digits
 - **Progress Gauge**: Visual session completion indicator
 - **Session Selection**: Keyboard-navigable blocks for Focus, Short Break, Long Break
 - **Auto-Run Queue**: Add sessions to a queue that runs automatically